-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Air Quality and Global Climate Change AQ-IAMF#1 Fugitive Dust Emissions During construction, the Contractor will employ the following measures to minimize and control fugitive dust emissions.
+Implementation Reporting Implementation Implementation Implementation IAMF Text Phase Action Schedule Party Reporting Party Text Mechanism Impact # and Impact Title Air Quality and Global Climate Change IAMF Air Quality and AQ-IAMF#1 Title Global Climate Change Fugitive Dust Emissions During construction, the Contractor will employ the following measures to minimize and control fugitive dust emissions.
 The Contractor will prepare a fugitive dust control plan for each distinct construction segment.
 At a minimum, the plan will describe how each measure would be employed and identify an individual responsible for ensuring implementation.
 At a minimum, the plan will address the following components unless alternative measures are approved by the applicable air quality management district.
 Cover all vehicle loads transported on public roads to limit visible dust emissions, and maintain at least 6 inches of freeboard space from the top of the container or truck bed.
 Clean all trucks and equipment before exiting the construction site using an appropriate cleaning station that does not allow runoff to leave the site or mud to be carried on tires off the site.
 Water exposed surfaces and unpaved roads at a minimum three times daily with adequate volume to result in wetting of the top 1 inch of soil but avoiding overland flow.
 Rain events may result in adequate wetting of top 1 inch of soil thereby alleviating the need to manually apply water.
 Limit vehicle travel speed on unpaved roads to 15 mph.
 Suspend any dust-generating activities when average wind speed exceeds 25 mph.
-Stabilize all disturbed areas, including storage piles that are not being used on a daily basis for construction purposes, by using water, a chemical stabilizer/suppressant, hydro mulch or by covering with a tarp or other suitable cover or vegataive ground cover, to control fugitive dust emissions effectively.
+Stabilize all disturbed areas, including storage piles that are not being used on a daily basis for construction purposes, by using water, a chemical stabilizer/suppressant, hydro mulch or by covering with a tarp or other suitable cover or vegetative ground cover, to control fugitive dust emissions effectively.
 In areas adjacent to organic farms, the Authority would use non-chemical means of dust suppression.
-Stabilize all on-site unpaved roads and off-site unpaved access roads, using water or a chemical stabilizer/suppressant, to effectively control fugitive dust emissions.
-In areas adjacent to organic farms, the Authority would use non-chemical means of dust s Construction Prepare plan/ Reporting Weekly Contractor Contractor Weekly reporting Condition of design- build contract Impact AQ#1: Temporary Direct Impacts on Air Quality within the SJVAB Impact AQ#2: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan Impact AQ#5: Temporary Direct Impacts on Air Quality Asbestos and Lead-Based Paint Impact AQ#6: Temporary Direct Impacts on Air Quality Localized Health Impacts Impact SS#7: Temporary Exposure to Valley Fever Impact SO#7: Temporary Impacts on Children's Health and Safety Impact LU#2: Temporary Indirect Impacts on Land Use Patterns Related to Areas Used for Construction Impact PK#3: Temporary Impacts from Noise and Dust on School Play Areas and Recreational Facilities
+Construction Implementation Action Prepare plan/ Reporting Weekly Contractor Contractor Weekly reporting Implementation Mechanism Condition of design-build contract Impact # and Impact Title Impact AQ#1: Temporary Direct Impacts on Air Quality within the SJVAB Impact AQ#2: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan Impact AQ#5: Temporary Direct Impacts on Air Quality -Asbestos and Lead-Based Paint Impact AQ#6: Temporary Direct Impacts on Air Quality -Localized Health Impacts Impact SS#7: Temporary Exposure to Valley Fever Impact SO#7: Temporary Impacts on Children's Health and Safety Impact LU#2: Temporary Indirect Impacts on Land Use Patterns Related to Areas Used for Construction Impact PK#3: Temporary Impacts from Noise and Dust on School Play Areas and Recreational Facilities Stabilize all on-site unpaved roads and off-site unpaved access roads, using water or a chemical stabilizer/suppressant, to effectively control fugitive dust emissions.
+In areas adjacent to organic farms, the Authority would use non-chemical means of dust suppression.
+Carry out watering or presoaking for all land clearing, grubbing, scraping, excavation, land leveling, grading, cut and fill, and demolition activities.
+For buildings up to 6 stories in height, wet all exterior surfaces of buildings during demolition.